Bitcoin Private Price Up 0.5% Over Last Week (BTCP)

-Bitcoin Private (BTCP) traded flat against the US dollar during the 1 day period ending at 8:00 AM E.T. on December 5th.
-One Bitcoin Private coin can currently be bought for about $0.19 or 0.00000700 BTC on major exchanges.
-In the last week, Bitcoin Private has traded up 0.5% against the US dollar.
+Bitcoin Private (BTCP) traded flat against the dollar during the 1-day period ending at 16:00 PM E.T. on December 11th.
 Bitcoin Private has a total market cap of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last 24 hours.
+During the last seven days, Bitcoin Private has traded up 0.5% against the dollar.
+One Bitcoin Private coin can currently be purchased for $0.19 or 0.00000700 BTC on popular cryptocurrency exchanges.

-BTCP is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
+Bitcoin Private (BTCP) is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
 Its launch date was March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
+Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
+Bitcoin Private’s official website is btcprivate.org.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
-The official website for Bitcoin Private is btcprivate.org.
-Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.

 BTCP will use ZClassic (zk-snarks).
 This means payments are published on a public blockchain, but the sender, recipient and other transactional metadata remain unidentifiable.”